destroyer200/hackondata/README.md

 ![KMeans 300 clusters](./images/Kmeans_300.png)
 We will use 300 clusters as the prototype for later selection of intersections for map placement.

-The following is plot of intersections and the 300 facility cluster centroids.The small blue dots represent intersections, the big black dots represent facility cluster centroids.
+The following is plot of intersections and the 300 facility cluster centroids.
+The small blue dots represent intersections, the big black dots represent facility cluster centroids.
 Our goal now is to find the closet intersection for each cluster centroid.
 We are going to find a proper intersection for each of the centroid to place map.
 ![Facility Centroids and Intersections](./images/fac_centroids_and_intersections.png)